tmcgilchrist/ocaml-debug-performance/book/flamegraphs-macos.md

 Producing this Flame Graph for the service.
 Note this was running on a 12 core M3Pro MacBookPro hence the 12 peaks relating to OCaml 5 using all available cores in this machine.
 ![macos-solver-02](macos-flamegraph.svg)

-Next step is working out where time is being spend and whether we can speed up things.
+Next step is working out where time is being spend and where we can speed up things.

-## Resources